 Conclusion

-Internal audit is a separate evaluation function incorporated by the management for providing independent assurance on governance, internal control and risk- management.
+Internal audit is an assessment function incorporated by the management for providing independent assurance on governance, internal control and risk- management.

 Leave a Reply